When Your Spouse or Partner Dies

 Your own will and lasting power of attorney

-This is a difficult time to think about, but important: review your own will.
-If your partner was your main beneficiary and executor, you need to update it.
-Similarly, if your partner held Lasting Power of Attorney for you, that ends with their death and you should consider putting a new one in place.
+This is probably the last thing you want to think about, and there is no rush, but it does matter: at some point, review your own will.
+If your partner was your main beneficiary and executor, it will need updating.
+In the same way, if your partner held Lasting Power of Attorney for you, that came to an end when they passed away, and it is worth putting a new one in place when you feel ready.
 A solicitor can help, or you can update a will through a reputable online service from around £100.

 If you were not married or in a civil partnership